View All 1976 Kennedy Half Dollar (Bicentennial)

 Description

-The 1976 (S) Proof Silver Kennedy Half Dollar is a proof cent struck at the San Francisco Mint, part of the Bicentennial Coins 1976 series.
-Total mintage reached 4 million.
-The obverse features the standard obverse for each denomination with dual dates 1776-1976, while the reverse displays special reverse designs: Colonial drummer boy (quarter), Independence Hall (half dollar), Liberty Bell and Moon (dollar).
-Designed by Gilroy Roberts/Frank Gasparro.
+The 1976 (S) Proof Silver Kennedy Half Dollar is a proof half dollar struck at the San Francisco Mint, part of the Bicentennial Coins 1976 series.
+The U.S. Mint produced 4 million examples, making this the lowest mintage among 5 mint variants, representing only less than 1% of total production.
+The obverse features the standard obverse for each denomination with dual dates 1776-1976 and the reverse displays special reverse designs: Colonial drummer boy (quarter), Independence Hall (half dollar), Liberty Bell and Moon (dollar).
+Struck after the transition from silver to clad coinage, as the Mint adapted to modern production methods and record-breaking mintages.
+As a proof issue, this coin was struck multiple times on specially prepared polished planchets using polished dies, producing mirror-like fields and frosted design elements prized by collectors.
+Struck at the San Francisco Mint, established during the California Gold Rush and now primarily producing proof and collector coins.
+Estimated market value is approximately $24.
 Struck in outer layers - 80% silver, 20% copper; center - 79% copper, 21% silver, weighing 11.5 grams, 31 mm in diameter, with a reeded edge.
 Cataloged as PCGS #6812.
-The 1976 Bicentennial Coins celebrated the 200th anniversary of American independence.
-Among the most recognized modern U.S. coins.
-The 40% silver versions in both proof and uncirculated finishes are collectible.
-Billions of clad versions were struck for circulation.

 External References